 +

-*In 2020, Terns granted Hansoh exclusive option to license TERN-701 in mainland China, Taiwan, Hong Kong, and Macau.
+*Terns licensed to Hansoh development and commercialization rights for TERN-701 in mainland China, Taiwan, Hong Kong, and Macau.

 At Terns, we are committed to elevating human health.
 We are interested in collaborators who share this vision and whose capabilities complement our best-in-class drug discovery and development team.